Barnesh

-Barnes (also spelled Barnesh, Barnis or Barnish) is a village and a gram panchayat in the Maynaguri CD block in the Jalpaiguri Sadar subdivision of the Jalpaiguri district in the state of West Bengal, India.
+Barnesh (also spelled Barnes, Barnis or Barnish) is a village and a gram panchayat in the Maynaguri CD block in the Jalpaiguri Sadar subdivision of the Jalpaiguri district in the state of West Bengal, India.

 Villages

 The gram panchayat consists of twelve villages, viz: Barnes, Dakshin Marichbari, Dakshin Putimari, Dakshin Sisuabari, Dakshin Ulladabri, Gopalganj, Sisuabari, Ulladabri, Uttar Dangapara, Uttar Marichbari, Uttar Putimari and Uttar Sisuabari.